lynleyaldridge/webpage/content/post/2021-01-10-experimenting-with-sql/index.en.markdown

 ## 6 Beyoncé               B'Day      UK   700000 September 1, 2006
 ```

-Now that we have formatted these dates consistently, can we now extract the last four characters of each string to report and sort on albums by year released?
+Now that we have formatted these dates consistently, let's try to extract the last four characters of each string to create a `year_released` column.

-The `SUBSTR` function selects only the last four characters of the `released` character field, allowing for extraction and sorting of data by album release year.
+The query below uses the `SUBSTR` function to select only the last four characters of the `released` character field, that will allow us to sort data by artist and year of album release as follows.

 ```r